 Any serious Lisbon restaurant now operates against a national backdrop that has grown considerably more competitive.
 Portugal's Michelin geography extends well beyond the capital.
 Vila Joya in Albufeira holds two stars and has done so for years.
 Casa de Chá da Boa Nova in Leça da Palmeira, The Yeatman in Vila Nova de Gaia, and Ocean in Porches have all established that fine dining ambition is not confined to Lisbon or Porto.
 Antiqvvm in Porto, Il Gallo d'Oro in Funchal, Fortaleza do Guincho in Cascais, Al Sud in Lagos, Ó Balcão in Santarém, and Gusto by Heinz Beck in Almancil each represent a different version of Portuguese fine dining seriousness.

-Within that national picture, Lisbon's mid-tier — the bracket below starred restaurants but above casual bistro — has become where the most interesting format experimentation happens.
-Venues in this tier respond to shifts in guest expectation faster than their starred counterparts can, and Corrupio's Chiado-adjacent location places it squarely in that responsive zone.
+Within that national picture, Lisbon's mid-tier, the bracket below starred restaurants but above casual bistro, has become where much of the format experimentation happens.
+Corrupio's Chiado-adjacent location places it squarely in that responsive zone.

 Internationally, the movement toward smaller, more chef-proximate formats that Corrupio's address implies has parallels in cities like San Francisco, where venues such as Lazy Bear have built reputations around tight-format, high-engagement dining, and in New York, where Le Bernardin represents the opposite end of the spectrum: institutional fine dining with decades of accumulated authority.
 Lisbon's emerging mid-tier sits closer to the former model than the latter.